-- Make a brew – just like doing the tea & coffee round at work (if you don’t do the rounds in your office, shame on you!), this is a subtle way to get yourself up and take a breather every hour or so.
+Just like doing the tea and coffee round at work (if you don’t do the rounds in your office, shame on you.), this is a discreet way to keep yourself mobile and take a breather every hour or so.

 Working from home means flexibility, so take advantage.
-More often than not, going outside for a walk helps productivity by getting the blood flowing round your body and refreshing your mind.
-But as I mentioned above, don’t get carried away, your work unfortunately does need to be done at some point.
+More often than not, going outside for a walk helps your productivity by increasing your blood flow and refreshing your mind.
+But I already mentioned, don’t get carried away.
+Your work unfortunately does need to be done at some point!

-- Home workouts – If you’re a regular gym-goer like me, you’re probably feeling anxious about how the pandemic is going to affect your gym routine.
-Realising this, loads of health & fitness influencers have started posting home workouts for people to try in case we do find ourselves without a gym to go to in the next few weeks.
+If you’re a regular gym-goer like me, you’re probably feeling anxious about how the pandemic is going to affect your gym routine.
+And realising this, health and fitness influencers have turned to sharing some really great home workouts, in case we find ourselves without a gym in the next few weeks.

 2. STICK TO A ROUTINE

 Now that you don’t need to get up, be in the office, or start work at a certain time, the temptation to start having lie-ins and dawdling about the house with no real plan for the day will emerge.

 But take it from someone who’s been in charge of her own schedule for the last 18 months… getting up later than the rest of the world midweek, and having no real plan for your day loses its novelty very quickly.
 Left unaddressed, this way of being can really take its toll on your sense of purpose and self-esteem

 So, to avoid feeling unproductive and purposeless (one of the biggest causes of depression worldwide), try and stick to a routine that you’re already familiar with.
 Though, you might need to make a few substitutes.

 For example, instead of enduring the morning rush, wake up at your usual time, but enjoy the first hour of your day with a fresh cup of coffee and a good book or journal.